 Jackson Hewitt: The basics

-Jackson Hewitt has been providing tax services for more than 35 years.
-Millions of people use the firm's e-filing service or get help in person at one of close to 6,000 Jackson Hewitt locations.
+Jackson Hewitt has been providing tax services since 1982.
+Millions of people use the firm's e-filing service or get help in person at one of over 5,200 locations, including 2,600 in Walmarts around the country.

-Using the company's services is convenient even if you need in-person help from a tax preparer, as around half of its total branches are in Walmart stores around the country.
-Tax services at these locations are typically available during evening and weekend hours, too, for filers who have a busy schedule and can't visit a tax pro during business hours.
+Using the company's services is convenient even if you need in-person help from a tax preparer.
+In-person tax services are also available during evening and weekend hours for filers who have a busy schedule and can't visit a tax pro during business hours.

 Unlike some other tax filing services, Jackson Hewitt Tax is accredited by the Better Business Bureau, and it has received an A+ rating.
-Unlike some competitors, you get federal and state filing for $25 flat.
+Also unlike some competitors, you get federal and state e-filing for $25 flat.

 How much does Jackson Hewitt cost: Products and pricing